adrianwclement/classwork-showcase/Darwin-Game/README.md

 # Darwin Game Assignment (Completed)

-This is an exercise to create a game in Java using OOP principles.
+This is an exercise to create a two-dimensional survival game in Java using OOP principles.
 The following are instructions and an explanation for the game.

-## Learning Goals

-* Gain practice writing large, multi-class programs.
-* Learn the importance of modular decomposition and information hiding.
-(The entire program is broken down into a series of classes that can be developed and tested independently, without revealing representational details.)
-* Have fun with a problem that is algorithmically interesting in its own right!

-## Key Terms and Concepts

-* `ArrayList` - An ArrayList is a resizable array-like data structure, where items can be added and removed regardless of the initialized size (See 1.3 pg.
-136 in the recommended textbook and the lecture slides for more).
-* `Matrix` - A grid made of rows and columns, in this case implemented with ArrayLists of ArrayLists.
-* Modular decomposition - In this case, the concept of breaking a complex coding problem into individual parts which each serve their own purposes and interlock with each other.

 ## Description

 In this assignment, your job is to build a simulator for a game called Darwin invented by Nick Parlante.
 The Darwin program simulates a two-dimensional world divided up into small squares and populated by a number of creatures.
 Each of the creatures lives in one of the squares, faces in one of the major compass directions (North, East, South, or West), and belongs to a particular species, which determines how that creature behaves.
 For example, one possible world is shown below:

 ![World](figures/darwin.png "Example Darwin World")